-Most devices are installed with only 50 feet (15 meters) of antenna cable.
+Most GPS Time Servers are installed with only 50 feet (15 meters) of antenna cable.
 However, there are many circumstances where 50 feet is inadequate.
-We can accommodate cable lengths up to 1000 feet using a combination of low-loss cable and preamplifiers.
+EndRun can accommodate a cable length of up to 1000 feet using a combination of low-loss cable and preamplifiers.